-Adverse events that occur following immunisation may be reported to the Victorian Surveillance of Adverse Events Following Vaccination In the Community (SAEFVIC) Line.
-SAEFVIC is the central reporting service in Victoria for any significant adverse events following immunisations.
+Immunisation side effects may be reported to the Victorian vaccine safety service, the central reporting service in Victoria, on 1300 882 924 (select option one).
 You can discuss with your immunisation provider how to report adverse events in other states or territories.

 When a vaccine at school is missed

 If a school-based immunisation is missed for any reason, secondary school students can visit their local council immunisation service or a doctor to receive the missed vaccine.
 This should be done as soon as possible.
 If the missed dose is part of a course of vaccines and is given soon after the missed school session, the rest of the course can often be finished as part of the school-based program.